wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory (Bandwidth) Reduction for Scientific Computing on GPUs

+## 2021-05-02

+Minor bug to fix: the use declarations must be in the _scal wrappers, not in the main program!

+A small problem is that currently, the call args for subs called in the superkernel must have the same name as the sig args of the subs.

+Regarding the VT, I think for now I will simply treat all VT as Input arguments.
+If that breaks, I can do the right thing.

 ## 2021-05-01

 Started on ShallowWater2D.
 Turns out that the argument order in scalarisedArgsList and in the actual arg list of scalarised functions was not the same, fixed this.